mslooten/marcoslooten.com/blog/creating-a-reusable-avatar-web-component/creating-a-reusable-avatar-web-component.md

 ## How to make a web component

 Now you know how to make a simple web component!
 We've started by creating a class that extends the HTMLElement and telling the DOM that we have a custom element.
-Then, in the constructor, we do the initial set up for our component with the default markup and fallback background colour.
+Then, in the constructor, we do the initial set up for our component with the default markup and fallback background color.
 We used DOM methods that existed for quite some time that you might already be familiar with.
-Lastly, we made use of one of the built-in lifecycle methods of web components, in this case the attributeChangedCallback which will fire any time one of our attributes is set or updated.
+Lastly, we made use of one of the built-in lifecycle methods of web components, in this case, the attributeChangedCallback which will fire any time one of our attributes is set or updated.

 When I was looking into web components, I was surprised at how simple it was.
 It's not comparable to an entire framework, it's just a relatively small API that you can learn much quicker than Angular or React.
 However, the syntax can feel a bit clunky if you just get started.
 Also, it really helps if you are well versed in DOM manipulation (querySelector, createElement, innerHTML, innerText, that sort of stuff) because there will be a lot of that once you start writing web components.